What is Mixed Martial Arts: All You Need to Know

 If you're interested in learning more about weight classes, we've created a UFC Weight Classes Guide that clearly explains every single weight class, why weight classes are important, the future of weight classes and more.

-Best MMA Mouthguard - Mouthguards are devices built to protect your teeth, cheeks, gums and even tongue from the potential trauma that can occur during a sports event.
+MMA Mouthguards are devices built to protect your teeth, cheeks, gums and even tongue from the potential trauma that can occur during a sports event.
 Luckily for you we've created a list of the best mma mouthguards you can choose from.

-MMA Gloves - You'll want to have MMA gloves to train as well.
-Why?
+You'll want to have MMA gloves to train to protect your hands during training.
 Our Why do MMA Fighters Wear Gloves page explains it.

-MMA Grappling Dummy - For those that want to get in the extra work at home vs a dummy that doesn't fight back, this is perfect for you.
+For those that want to get in the extra work at home vs a dummy that doesn't fight back, a MMA grappling dummy is perfect for you.

-Shin guards - If you're doing any amount of sparring whether it is kickboxing, karate or muay thai, you'll want to protect your shins.
+If you're doing any amount of sparring whether it is kickboxing, karate or muay thai, you'll want to protect your shins with shinguards.
 It's not the initial contact that hurts the most without shin guards, it's the bruising that can last days.